Tumor size is highly related to prognosis (chances for survival) and is part of breast cancer staging.

-In most cases, the smaller the tumor, the better the chances are for long-term survival.
+In most cases, the smaller the tumor, the better the prognosis tends to be.

 A health care provider can estimate the size of the tumor by feeling it during a physical exam.
-Images from an ultrasound or mammogram can also be used to estimate tumor size.
+Images from a breast ultrasound or mammogram can also be used to estimate tumor size.

 Learn more about a pathology report.

 Learn about tumor size and breast cancer stage.